conjurer-rich/user-needs-mapping/_pages/docs/challenges/resistance-to-change.md

 ### 3. Highlight Success Stories

-Share examples from other organizations, such as [Passenger’s Case Study](/docs/passenger-case-study/), to build confidence and excitement.
+Share examples from other organizations, such as [Passenger's Case Study](/docs/passenger-case-study), to build confidence and excitement.

 ---